sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_15_ShortExplanationOfHelloWorldCode/Q_15_ShortExplanationOfHelloWorldCode_Quiz.md

 **Description**

-a) Execution of a Python program is generally from top to bottom one after the other, but there are exceptions.
+Execution of a Python program is generally from top to bottom one after the other, but there are exceptions.

-b) Execution is not from bottom to top.

-c) Both are not correct.

-d) It is not correct.

 ---
 ---